ZenAtomsk/reading-notes-102/README.md

 ## Markdown syntax can be searched in search engines for shortcuts or cheet sheets.

 ## GitHub.com uses its own version of the Markdown syntax that provides an additional set of useful features, many of which make it easier to work with content on GitHub.com.

+## Types of syntax
+- headers
+- emphasis
+- lists (unordered/ordered)
+- images
+- links
+- blockquotes
+- inline code

+## GitHub uses its own version of Markdown syntax for additional features
+- Syntax highlighting
+    - you can also indent your code by four spaces
+- Task Lists
+- [x] @mentions, #refs, [links](), **formatting**, and <del>tags</del> supported
+- [x] list syntax required (any unordered or ordered list supported)
+- [x] this is a complete item
+- [ ] this is an incomplete item
+    - if you include a task list in the first comment of an issue, you will get a progress indicator in you issue list